← Back to Ecoregions

 What is the Norwegian Current marine ecoregion?

 The Norwegian Current carries Atlantic water north along the Norwegian coast toward the Barents Sea and Arctic gateway.
-Its spring blooms feed copepods, krill, fish, seabirds, seals, and whales, making it a strong example of a connected subpolar food web.
+Spring blooms of diatoms and coccolithophores feed copepods, krill, fish, seabirds, seals, and whales.
+Because it links the North Atlantic to polar seas, it is a strong example of how circulation shapes subpolar food webs and ocean climate.

 Ecoregion name